Cruising with Pets

 Bahamas

-To travel to the Bahamas requires getting papers signed by a veterinarian within a few days of departure from the U.S. Cruising folk have the problem of waiting for the right weather to cross the Gulf Stream, so make sure the veterinarian leaves the date blank.
-Don't forget to enter it before you check in to Bahamian customs!
+Some years ago, travel to the Bahamas required getting papers signed by a veterinarian within a few days of departure from the U.S. Since cruising folk have the problem of waiting for the right weather to cross the Gulf Stream, some veterinarian leaves the date blank so you can fill it in before arriving at Bahamian customs.
+This has probably changed, so be sure to check all regulations for you and your pets.

 Our cocker spaniel, Saki, primarily cruised with us on powerboats, but was a terrible boater.
 Happiest with the motor running, he would simply go to sleep.
-He managed to get into too much trouble when the boat was tied to land.
+He managed to get into lots of trouble when the boat was docked, and could not be left alone (howling).
+We finally found a good kennel for trips where we planned to shop or eat ashore.

 Collection: